rylanroy03/acctele/README.md

-# ACCTele 1.3.3.1 (Alpha)
+# ACCTele 1.3.4.0 (Alpha)
 ### An open-source realtime telemetry project designed for Assetto Corsa Competizione
 #### Created by Rylan Markwardt

 ACCTele is designed to pull the shared memory from Assetto Corsa Competizione (ACC).

-The program is currently a lightweight executable with plans to develop into a fully-fledged telemetry application with the following:
+The program is currently a lightweight executable with plans to develop into a fully-fledged telemetry application.

+The following are planned features:
  - save functionality
  - modular interface
  - clear representation of data

+I recognize that right now it's really just a console that prints some memory out with some fancy coatings and expensive cherries... but the user experience is 95% of your retention.
+If it doesnt ~feel~ right, it will never ~be~ right.

 If you have any recommendations, please add them to the GitHub repo... however that works.
 I'm new to GitHub.
 But I'll find it!